 - Any member who was involved in the incident under investigation or is related to the member may only attend meetings of the Disciplinary Panel and/or the Management Committee as a witness and may take no part in the consideration of the matter or voting thereon.

-- The Chairman or Vice-Chairman, in his absence, may exclude the member from the Club’s premises until the meetings of the Disciplinary Panel and Management Committee considering his/her expulsion or suspension has been held.
+- The Chair or Vice-Chair, in their absence, may exclude the member from the Club’s premises until the meetings of the Disciplinary Panel and Management Committee considering his/her expulsion or suspension has been held.